 Thanks to all the people who have booked through us we have been able to keep supporting various environmental causes through our New Zealand Wildlife Fund.
-We have donated almost $100,000 to conservation initiatives including maui dolphin research and protection, pest control, community education and the planting of trees.
+We have donated over $100,000 to conservation initiatives including maui dolphin research and protection, pest control, community education and the planting of trees.

 In 2016 we began supporting Massey University‘s Brown Kiwi Research Project.
 This programme studies the brown kiwi’s biology, behaviour and their relationship with predators and competitors.
 A better understanding of these factors enables better decision making about when to translocate kiwi to minimize stress and ultimately improve their conservation status.

 Our sponsorship funded three radio-transmitters as well as the equipment and cameras needed to track our sponsored kiwi - Anne and Jenno, and Tako.

 Isabel Castro and her team at Massey University sent us an entertaining update on our kiwi and how 2016 panned out for each of them.

 These love birds continue to be a dedicated pair faithful to each other and their chicks.
 In 2016 they incubated one of the largest eggs the research group have ever seen.